 Some views of the famous Maidenhead Bridge crossing the River Thames are below.

-Maidenhead Bridge provides the link between Maidenhead and Taplow, and the A4 crosses the bridge.
+Maidenhead Bridge provides the link between Maidenhead and Taplow via the Bath Road A4 which crosses the bridge.
 Location below